 - Create custom document statuses to visualize content progress (draft, review, approved)

-- Generate rich embeds to include videos, codes, and external app content within documents
+- Generate rich embeds to include videos, code blocks, and external app content within documents

 - Export docs in multiple formats (PDF, Word, HTML) while maintaining formatting